 Welcome to the Intelligent Systems Lab!

 Our research group is based under the MOVE research framework and belongs to the Department of Ocean Operations and Civil Engineering under the Faculty of Engineering.
-The group consists of four full professors, one associate professor, three postdoctoral research fellows, and nine Ph.D. candidates who are working on related topics in intelligent systems in maritime and robotics.
+The group consists of three full professors, one associate professor, three postdoctoral research fellows, and nine Ph.D. candidates who are working on related topics in intelligent systems in maritime and robotics.

 Research Focus